Mowag Duro: YAK

 The YAK is an upgraded, ballistic and mine-protected, variant of the DURO IIIP 6x6 chassis used by the German Army.
 It is made by Rheinmetall MAN Military Vehicles.

 The German Army uses the YAK for a variety of roles.
-The first batch of DURO III vehicles for Germany consisted of 30 vehicles, these consisting of ambulance (12), Explosive Ordnance Disposal (EOD) (10), military police (four) and support vehicles for the LUNA Unmanned Aerial Vehicle (four).
+The first batch of DURO III vehicles for Germany consisted of 30 vehicles, consisting of ambulance (12), Explosive Ordnance Disposal (EOD) (10), military police (four) and support vehicles for the LUNA Unmanned Aerial Vehicle (four).
 Final deliveries were made late in 2005.
-Another 100 vehicles were ordered with deliveries between 2006 and 2009.
+Another 100 vehicles were ordered, with deliveries between 2006 and 2009.
 The actual contract covered the supply of 100 Yak chassis and a total of 114 bodies in the following configurations: 31 × mobile medical team; 8 × prisoner transport; 6 × water cannon; 23 × command post for military police; 23 × air base security; 2 × military geography; 21 × explosive ordnance disposal.
 Late in 2007 an order was placed by the German Army for another batch of seven Yak vehicles, six additional LUNA ground stations and a BIO reconnaissance vehicle.

-In 2008 RMMV delivered three armoured NBC field laboratories to the Swiss Army which are similar to the Yak.
+In 2008, RMMV delivered three armoured NBC field laboratories to the Swiss Army which are similar to the Yak.

+Specifications

+The 420 Duro GMTF ordered by the Swiss Army are equipped with a Protector RWS and a diesel engine Cummins ISB5-9 (275 hp).

+232 Duro-3P were exported, and are equipped with a diesel engine Cummins 6BTA-5.9 (245 hp).